Popeyed Grandpa labours on

 no spill, wash the willow bowls,

 The one on the sill stares,

 Hear, I don’t belong inside.

-A Chinese-Malaysian living in London, L Kiew earns her living as an accountant.
+is a Chinese-Malaysian living in London, who earns her living as an accountant.
 Her debut pamphlet The Unquiet came out with Offord Road Books in February 2019.
 She is currently a participant in the London Library Emerging Writers Programme.